AJ747/user_io/README.md

 <br>

 #### 2. Timer setup (Alternative method)
 Init a timer that calls an interrupt handler every *x* milliseconds.
-This depends on how responsive you want the buttons and LEDs to be.
+This depends on how responsive you want the buttons, LEDs and "intervals" to be.
 A minimum of *x* = 10 ms should be more than fast enough.

 First, go to `user_io_config.h` and uncomment `#define ALTERNATIVE_IRQ_METHOD`.